naufalziyad/Go-Tele-Bot/README.md

 # GO Telegram Bot

-This is a simple code for implement telegram with bot
+This is a simple code for implement Telegram Bot with Golang

 ## Getting Started